MooersLab/MooersLab/README.md

 **Voice Typing** supports almost 100 voice commands but does not support custom commands.

 **Voice In Plus** has similar accuracy to **Voice Typing** with the addition of custom commands.
-I use the latter every day for dictation for first drafts.
+I use the latter every day for dictation of first drafts.
 I do the rewriting using the keyboard.

 OpenAI's **Whisper** may be an order of magnitude more accurate.
-It has a latency issue, so live transcription and interactive editing is difficult.
+It has a latency issue, so live transcription and interactive editing are difficult.
 It is also not easy to fine-tune with custom commands.

 My primary use of **Whisper** is for transcribing audio files.
-I provide Python scripts to correct the initial transcript.
+I run Python scripts to correct the initial transcript.
 These corrections include expanding contractions.
 This code also supports inserting simple commands like `new paragraph` during dictation because **whisper** does not know how to break up a transcript into paragraphs.